TobiasRoeddiger/ZombieDrift/README.md

 ###Overview

 In ZombieDrift you take the role of a pick-up driver.
-It is your task to kill the fully mutated zombies and bring the healable zombies into the save zone. **You can use your phone as a remote control.**
+It is your task to kill the fully mutated zombies and bring the healable zombies into the save zone. **Your phone can be used as a remote control.**

 **GIVE IT A TRY [HERE](http://mobilecomputingwebsite.azurewebsites.net)!**